This is a guest post from Kayla Widmer of The Wandering RV.

 - Wildlife encounters are not uncommon

-- Chance your precious pup can run away from the camper and get lost
+- There is a chance your precious pup can run away from the camper and get lost

 The bottom line?
 It takes a lot of commitment to bring your dogs with you while RVing.